Gabo-Tor/Abadejo-Chess/README.md

 - [ ] Move ordering (moves that capture pieces may be examined before moves that do not, and moves that have scored highly in earlier passes through the game-tree analysis may be evaluated before others)
 - [x] Quiescence search
 - [x] User input via submit field
+- [ ] Info in the web and automatic enemy move
 - [ ] User input via clicking
 - [ ] Zobrist Hashing
 - [ ] Tranposition tables